frntc/Sidekick64/README.md

 Kinzi / Forum64 for lots of discussions and explanations on electronics and how a C64 actually works, Kim Jørgensen for chats on weird bus timings and freezers, and hints on how to get things right, and the testers on F64 (emulaThor and bigby).
 Rene Stange (the author of Circle) for his framework and patiently answering questions on it.
 Retrofan for sharing his new system font which is also used in this release (https://compidiaries.wordpress.com/).
 The authors of reSID and the OPL emulators (also used in WinVICE), the authors of SSD1306xLED  (https://bitbucket.org/tinusaur/ssd1306xled, which I modified to work in this setting) for making their work available.
-The code in the repo further builds on d642prg V2.09 and some other code fragments found on cbm-hackers and codebase64.org
+The code in the repo further builds on d642prg V2.09 and some other code fragments found on cbm-hackers and codebase64.org.
+The OLED-Sidekick logo is based on a font by Atomic Flash found at https://codepo8.github.io/logo-o-matic.

 Trademarks